codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/cant-find-your-organization-repositories.md

   - /docs/cant-find-your-organization-repos/
 toc: true
 ---
-***Problem***: I want to add a repository that belongs to one of my Github organizations, but can't find it in the repository list.
+***Problem***: I want to add a repository that belongs to one of my GitHub organizations but can't find it in the repository list.

 {% include
 image.html